notyashu/Food-Journal/docs/blueprint.md

 - Fridge Storage Logging: Enable users to log when they put food in the fridge with a timestamp.
 - Event History Display: Display a clear and chronological history of logged food intakes and fridge storage events.
 - Server Sync: Sync data to a server for backup and multi-device access.
-- WhatsApp Alert: Send a WhatsApp alert to remind the last person who ate food to store it in the fridge.

 ## Style Guidelines: